xjoeshadows/spurstuff/tools/Feeds/ServiceMetrics/readme.md

 - servicemetrics-manual-diff-enrich.py: will do a diff the same as the previous diff script via user supplied ServiceMetricsList files such as what may have been downloaded/converted by other scripts, but will also then enrich each of the diff'd tags against the tag lookup API and output a jsonl with the details for each tag.
 Order of the input files argument matters. **Usage: servicemetrics-manual-diff-enrich.py ServiceMetricsList1.txt ServiceMetricsList2.txt**

-- servicemetrics-auto-diff-enrich.py: will download the newest full service metrics feed and asks the user for an older service tags list file to compare against.
-It will then do a diff and then enrich each of the added tags against the tag lookup API and output a jsonl of the details for each tag.

 #### Extra: